MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

            >Ensure to associate a NAT gateway with a chosen subnet.
 The presence of a NAT gateway is necessary for the SCOM Managed Instance (preview) to retrieve the components required for both installation and auto upgrade scenarios.
     - **SCOM managed instance interface**:
         - **Static IP**: Enter the static IP for the load balancer.
 This IP should be in the selected subnet range for SCOM Managed Instance (preview).
 Ensure that the IP is in the IPv4 format, and create it in your routing table.
         - **DNS name**: Enter the DNS name that you attached to the static IP from the preceding step.
-The DNS name will be mapped to the Static IP that is defined above.
+The DNS name is mapped to the Static IP that is defined above.
     - **gMSA details**:
         - **Computer group name**: Enter the name of the computer group that you create after creation of the gMSA account.
         - **gMSA account name**: Enter the gMSA name.
 It must end with **$**.